-Personal fitness, heart, circuit, exercises, stations, basic circuit moves, running, jumping jacks, ball pass, jumping from side to side.
+Personal fitness, heart, circuit, exercises, stations.

-Sequence of learning Objectives and suggested details provided by subject leader.
-1 Warm-up: Cars Place spots on the floor around the room, ensuring each child has their own spot.
+Sequence of learning Learning Objectives/Outcomes suggested Lesson Outline 1 Learning Objective: Warm-up: To understand how to prepare the body for exercise.
+Cars Place spots on the floor around the room, ensuring each child has their own spot.
 Explain to the children that they are driving a car and will move through the gears, changing the speed at which they move.
-1st gear - walking, 2nd gear - walking fast, 3rd gear - jogging, 4th gear - jogging fast.
+1st gear - walking, 2nd gear - To understand what fitness means. walking fast, 3rd gear - jogging, 4th gear - jogging fast.
 Stop - the children return to their spot and park the car.
 The children must change direction in a safe manner while they are driving.
-Skills learning and development: Play a range of games that raise the heart rate.
-With the children, discuss the things that are happening to their bodies as they exercise.
-Ask: Can you run really fast on the spot for 10 seconds?
-Can you repeat this five times?
-Dishes and domes Place 30 cones randomly around the room.
-Split the class into two teams and line them up opposite each other at the edges of the room, facing the cones.
-The object of the game is for each team to turn the cones either upside down (to form dishes) or the right way up (to form domes).
-Task one team to turn the cones upside down and the other team to turn them up the
+Key Knowledge: Skills learning and development: